Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 20 Desember 2025 06.27.35 UTC
+- WIB: Sabtu, 20 Desember 2025 09.07.08 UTC
-- WITA: Sabtu, 20 Desember 2025 07.27.35 UTC
+- WITA: Sabtu, 20 Desember 2025 10.07.08 UTC
-- WIT: Sabtu, 20 Desember 2025 08.27.35 UTC
+- WIT: Sabtu, 20 Desember 2025 11.07.08 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: attitude
+Kategori: motivational